MilkoDeVarona/PackageDeliveryService/README.md

 •   Drivers leave the hub no earlier than 8:00 a.m., with the truck loaded, and can return to the hub for packages if needed.

-•   The delivery and loading times are instantaneous, i.e., no time passes while at a delivery or when moving packages to a truck at the hub (that time is factored into the calculation of the average speed of the trucks).
+•   The delivery and loading times are instantaneous, i.e., no time passes while at delivery or when moving packages to a truck at the hub (that time is factored into the calculation of the average speed of the trucks).

 •   There is up to one special note associated with a package.